St Peter & St Paul

 Suffolk

-CO10 9QT
+CO10 9SA

 For about 150 years, between the end of the 14th century and the middle of the 16th, Lavenham was one of the richest towns in Britain.
-In 2025 we celebrated the 500th anniversary of the completion of the church tower.
+Our church tower was completed in 1525 and stands 43 metres tall.
 Many of Lavenham's splendid timber framed buildings date from this prosperous period, as does the church.

-The church itself was built, or rather rebuilt, partly in celebration in the years immediately following the Tudor victory at the Battle of Bosworth, in 1485.
-The instigator was John de Vere, 13th Earl of Oxford, one of the most powerful men in England, and Thomas Spring II and his son Thomas Spring III.
-John de Vere was captain of Henry VII's army at the Battle of Bosworth, and he wanted to thank God by enhancing Lavenham church, Lavenham was one of his many estates in East Anglia.
+The church itself was built in the years immediately following the Tudor victory at the Battle of Bosworth, in 1485.
+It was paid for by John de Vere, 13th Earl of Oxford, one of the most powerful men in England, and Thomas Spring II and his son Thomas Spring III.
+John de Vere was captain of Henry VII's army at the Battle of Bosworth.
 Thomas Spring was a wealthy cloth merchant.
 Between them they created a most beautiful church, a fine example of late medieval English church architecture, completed just before the Reformation changed things for ever.

 Work began with the stupendous tower, built of flint faced with limestone imported from Northamptonshire.
 Set into the tower, and clearly visible from the ground, is the de Vere star, one of their symbols.
 The other de Vere symbol, a wild boar, can be seen in the south porch and in the nave.